enhance42/clang/docs/2024/psets/0/pattern00/README.md

 What to Do
 ----------

-Change the directory to `pattern00` using the following 2 command.
+Change the directory to `pattern00` using the following 3 command.

+    cd
     cd mt
     cd pattern00